enzoavalos/Sorting-Algorithm-Visualizer/README.md

  sudo yum install python3-pygame
  ```

-Finally, to run the program, either an IDE o interpreter will be needed, my recommendation is [VS Code](https://code.visualstudio.com/).
+Finally, to run the program, either an IDE or interpreter will be needed, my recommendation is [VS Code](https://code.visualstudio.com/).
 After installation you will also need to download the phyton extension.
 In order to do this just prees the keyboard shortcut:
 ```
 Ctrl + Shift + P